shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

     ![](../media/lab-02/2712025(33).png)

-1. Click on **Return to Workloads** at the top left corner of the screen.
+1. Click on **Return to workloads** at the top left corner of the screen.
 This action will take you to the main workloads page, where you can explore other tools or sections.

     ![](../media/lab-02/2712025(34).png)